 Myths, stigma, and stereotypes abound when it comes to mental health and mental illness.
 This workshop will explore where we learn these myths, facts about mental illness, and ways we can all confront the stigma surrounding mental illness.
 Campus resources are included.

-This is a 2-hour workshop geared specifically to staff, faculty, and departments as well as student groups.
-Participants learn about mental health, suicide, how to recognize someone in crisis, and practical skills for initiating a conversation with a student in crisis and making the appropriate referral to CAPS.
+Suicide touches us all regardless of ability, age, gender identity race, socio-economic status, sexual orientation, and much more.
+This 2-hour workshop geared specifically to staff, faculty, and departments as well as student groups aims to increase knowledge about statistics, risk & protective factors, warning signs, and campus resources concerning college student suicide.
+Participants learn practical skills for initiating a conversation with a student in crisis and making the appropriate referral to CAPS.

 Nourish to Flourish